 The pump has only one moving part.
 This is the plunger which revolves and reciprocates.
-Rotation is caused by the worm gear on the timing side flywheel axle.
-Reciprocation It caused by the guide pin which engages in the profiled groove cut on the plunger.
-Oil is fed to the pump through the lower of the two oil pipes between tank and crankcase and Is returned through the upper pipe.
+Rotation Is caused by the worm gear on the timing side flywheel axle.
+Reciprocation is caused by the guide pin which engages in the profiled groove cut on the plunger.
+Oil is fed to the pump through the lower of the two oil pipes between tank and crankcase and is returned through the upper pipe.

-If, for any reason, the crankcase halves are separated, the oil pump plunger must be removed from its housing before attempting to separate the crankcase helves.
+if, for any reason, the crankcase is dismantled the oil pump plunger mutt be removed from its housing before attempting to separate the crankcase halves.
+It is not necessary to remove the small timing pinion which will pass through in situ.